Ariosha/git_practice/README.txt

 Fourth commit, didn't get a job again today, guess ill be studying for the next 48 hours..

 Fifth commit, learning java, Thinking i should make a discord music bot since Groovy got removed.

+Sixth commit, I can do this without looking now, epic!